ESPresense/ESPresense.github.io/companion/configuration.md

 ## Creating Your Floorplan

-There are three ways to create your floorplan:
+There are three ways to create your floor plan:
 1. Use [MagicPlan](https://www.magicplan.app/) to create a free home plan
 2. Use the [ESPresense Floorplan Creator](https://espresense.com/Floorplan-Creator/) to convert measurements to YAML
 3. Directly edit the YAML coordinates in the config file - changes update live thanks to hot reloading